February 19, 2013

 Insureon Issues Recommendations for Small-Business Compliance with New PCI Mobile Payment Guidelines.

 Chicago, IL (PRWEB) February 19, 2013

-The U.S. mobile payments industry, powered by the explosion of services like Square and Google Wallet, is expected to grow from $12.8 billion in 2012 to $90 billion in 2017 (Forrester), with much of that growth expected to be among small businesses.
+The U.S. mobile payments industry, powered by the explosion of services like Square and Google Wallet, is expected to grow from $12.8 billion in 2012 to $90 billion in 2017, according to research and advisory firm Forrester, with much of that growth expected to be among small businesses.
 Faced with this growth, the Payment Card Industry (PCI) Security Standards Council this month announced new data security guidelines for merchants who accept payment via mobile devices not designed primarily as point-of-sale tools.
 In response to these new guidelines, insureon, the nation's leading online insurance provider for small and micro businesses, today released a checklist for small businesses currently using or exploring mobile payments.

 Despite the benefits, merchants who turn to mobile payment solutions are introducing new risks to their business in the form of fraud.
 A 2009 survey by Javelin Strategy and Research found that merchants accepting mobile payments experienced a higher fraud loss as a percentage of revenue than both online and brick-and-mortar stores.

 "Small and micro businesses constantly struggle to contain costs while making purchases easier for their customers," said Ted Devine, CEO of insureon.
 "Mobile payments can offer a great solution that balances those interests.
 However, accepting mobile payments also opens small-business owners up to a number of liability risks."